-Foliar Plus Soil
+Foliar Plus Soil (upper bed)

-Another means to distribute trace minerals is to spray a solution as a way to achieve uniform dilution in application.
-One could then use the plants as a means to translocate the needed minerals into the soil which would retain it for longer in an available condition in decayed organic matter.
+One popular agricultural means to apply trace minerals is to spray a dilute solution as a foliar application.
+One can then use the plants to translocate the needed minerals into the soil which would retain it longer in an available form in decayed organic matter until I can get the critters to mix in charcoal or clay.
 So I am using the garden to test both translocation efficiency and retention of molybdenum by charcoal.
-I dutifully researched the concentrations of the salts of these elements my plants might tolerate as a foliar spray.
+I dutifully researched the concentrations of elemental salts these plants might tolerate as a foliar spray.
 During the process, I learned that one must know the assimilation rate into the foliage of each respective mineral so that each application is absorbed before adding the next; else they can just wash off.
 Growing squash was probably ideal, both because of high growth rates and large leaf surface area.
 I applied nitrate first; that goes in within a few hours, the process washes off surface dust, and stimulates growth activity.
 Then it was 2gm/gallon boric acid because that goes in quickly too.
 Zinc takes 1-2 days, while sodium molybdate can take 10-40 days.
-Foliar translocation of molybdenum is very slow.
-It also leaches from soils.
+So foliar translocation of molybdenum is very slow and it leaches from soils.
 Sometimes, the choices we have are sub-optimal.
+I might have put this observation in the chapter on grassland restoration, but I thought a few nuggets basically showing the connections between the garden (a lab) and the field relate here, partly as a reward to those who dig this deep.
+If you did, thank you.